 A study using a blood test to detect lung cancer (ECLS)

-This study is looking at using a new blood test to try and detect lung cancer.
+This study looked at using a blood test to try and detect lung cancer.
 It was for people with an increased risk of developing lung cancer.

 More about this trial

 Treatment for lung cancer is usually more successful if the cancer is diagnosed early.
 So doctors and researchers are looking at ways of diagnosing lung cancer earlier.

 In this study, they looked at a blood test for people who are at risk of lung cancer.
 It is called the EarlyCDT-lung test.
 They hoped it would show antibodies in the blood when the cancer is at a very early stage.
 Antibodies are part of our immune system.